 - whether the activity is likely to cause nuisance, or adversely impact wildlife.

-4.1 All domestic cats over the age of 12 weeks must be microchipped and registered with New Zealand Companion Animal Register, or other Council approved microchip register.
+4.1 All domestic cats over the age of 12 weeks must be microchipped and the cat's microchip registered with New Zealand Companion Animal Register.
+For more information, see: New bylaw on microchipping cats

 5.1 Interpretation (dogs)